below43/url-file-share/README.md

 # URI File Share

-URI File Share is a simple web application that allows users to upload a file, convert it to a Base64 string, and generate a shareable link.
-The application also provides a preview of the file if it's an image and includes various metadata about the file.
+URI File Share is a simple, client-side web application that allows users to upload a file, convert it to a Base64 string, and generate a shareable link.
+Since all operations are performed locally in your browser, your files is only ever transferred within the text you copy and share on your devices, ensuring maximum privacy and security.

 ## Features